 All employees are required to have a full driving licence with the appropriate entitlements in order to drive in any School or hire vehicle on behalf of the School.
-Copies of licences must be kept on file and held in the Bursars Office.
-Copies will be requested annually.
+The school will carry out an annual driving licence information check with the DVLA for all employee who wish to drive a School vehicle.
 It is the responsibility of the member of staff to notify the School if any of their personal details on the licence have changed.
 Employees must observe and obey all current traffic laws including the use of seat belts while driving on School business.

-Accidents whilst driving on school business / in a school vehicle report any damage caused to property (including other vehicles or property on or immediately adjacent to the road) or to certain animals (including dogs, horses and sheep but not cats) or to persons (passengers, pedestrians, other drivers), to any person having reasonable grounds for requiring the information.
+Accidents whilst driving on school business / in a school vehicle

+It is mandatory for any driver involved in an accident while driving as part of their job role to report the accident to the Bursar.
+If the accident occurs on a road, the driver must immediately stop and report any damage caused to property (including other vehicles or property on or immediately adjacent to the road) or to certain animals (including dogs, horses and sheep but not cats) or to persons (passengers, pedestrians, other drivers), to any person having reasonable grounds for requiring the information.
 If this cannot be done, then the police must be informed as soon as possible and, in any case, within 24 hours.
 Failure to stop or report an accident which occurred on a public highway is a criminal offence.